sgoutteb/segmata/README.md

 The method used implies that rendering must be the same size before and after a vertex modification.
 Is not the comparison will be false.

 This point is not too restrictive because we change only one vertex at a time.

 ## Installation

-Required installation: Khartes and vesuvius-render
+Required installation:
+- Khartes
+- vesuvius-render

 ## Usage
 See [code file](code/optimizer_4.py)